-We recommend that if you do not have the correct riding clothes that you should wear the following:
+We recommend that if you do not own the correct riding clothes that for safety you should wear the following for horse riding and associated activities:

 We also recommend that parents who come onto the yard with their children wear sensible shoes (not flip flops).